The Whittacker Progression

 Know what your loss limit it, and know what your profit goal is.
 Be ready to walk away from the table when you’ve reach either one, and remember: it’s a game.
 Play for entertainment, not for a living.
 Always keep your budget in mind, and keep it set in stone.
 You should be able to walk away from the tables with good memories, if not a profit.

-Some may find that the enjoyment of the game of roulette is affected by sticking to a rigid progression system like Whittaker, but it is essential that you either follow these systems or not.
+Some may find that the enjoyment of the game of roulette is affected by sticking to a rigid progression system like the Whittaker Roulette System, but it is essential that you either follow these systems or not.
 Sometimes when chance is conspiring against you this might feel difficult.
 However if you have ever played a system like Whittaker with luck on your side it can feel like a license to print money.